Zoom

 With Zoom, meetings are created under individual users.
 This can sometimes cause problems if the default authorized user you set up the integration with doesn't have enough concurrent meeting licenses.

-FireHydrant combats this by attempting to create meeting bridges under each incident opener's email/ID.
-But for FireHydrant to do this, users must individually go to their User Settings and link their Zoom accounts to their FireHydrant account.
+FireHydrant addresses this by attempting to create meeting bridges under each incident opener’s email or ID.
+Using individual user accounts to create meeting bridges—as opposed to using the default authorized user to create every bridge—also helps avoid triggering Zoom’s rate limits for your organization.
+However, for FireHydrant to do this, each user must go to their User Settings and link their Zoom account to their FireHydrant account.
 Each user should:

 - Click their user profile dropdown on the top right corner and then Profile.